Applying to the Honors College

 - Resume (optional, but highly recommended)

-2. Two letters of recommendation are required for a complete application and must be received by December 1.
-Your high school counselor can submit the letters on your behalf via a secure electronic service.
+2. One letter of recommendation is required for a complete application and must be received by December 1.
+Your high school counselor can submit the letter on your behalf via a secure electronic service.

 4. Honors College admissions notifications will be issued by mid-February.
 Official notifications are sent via email, using the address from your admissions application.